stadium-software/accordion/README.md

 ## Version
 1.1 Bug Fix: repeated accordions on reinitialise

-1.2 Added scrollbar to wide accordions; changed "OpenFirst" parameter to "OpenAccordion" (int); added functionality to close an open accordion on click of the header; upgraded CSS to work with Stadium 6.12+
+1.2 Added scrollbar to wide accordions; changed "OpenFirst" parameter to "OpenAccordion" (int); added functionality to close an open accordion on click of the header; upgraded CSS to work with Stadium 6.12+; updated px to rem

 # Setup